Created May 21, 2020

 5.1 Visibly soiled surfaces will be cleaned, followed by disinfection.

 5.2 All high-touch surfaces will be cleaned and disinfected in between patients, regardless of appearance.
-This includes tablet, chairs, patient clothing and personal item bin, stool, massage table, surface below face cradle, oil bottle, treatment tools, handles, door handles, faucets, electronic device keyboards and mice, phones, point of sale device, desk and shelf surfaces.
+This includes tablet, chairs, massage table, surface below face cradle, oil bottle, treatment tools, handles, door handles, faucets, electronic device keyboards and mice, point of sale device, desk surface.

 5.3 Cleaning and disinfecting with be done with approved hard-surface disinfectants listed and approved here: https://www.canada.ca/en/health-canada/services/drugs-health-products/disinfectants/covid-19.html